 I am part of the generation born during WW II, who now look in the mirror and are startled by the realization that even we are aging.
 The youngest of us has already reached that unheard of age of 65 and with Medicare card in hand are trying to make sense of how did we become our parents generation.

-We are not as limber as we once were, some are on regimens of medication and some have tried to hide time by visits to the plastic surgeon.
+We are not as limber as we once were, some are on regimens of medication and some have tried to hide time by visits to a plastic surgeon in Chicago.
 But time hidden is also time lost.
 My mother used to say that she enjoyed every age and relished it.
 The thing was to find joy in it and not worry about every gray hair or wrinkle.
 Of course she had very few wrinkles, having taken the unheard of practice of not getting sunburned or even tanned most of her life.
 She aged gracefully, stayed active, walking at least a mile a day, maintained an ongoing interest in reading and the world and interacting with others until she died at almost ninety.

 Many issues face my generation now: how to stay healthy and fit, planning for long term health care and even funerals.
 My grandparents and parents bought their cemetery plots not near the end of their lives but soon after they married so that the family would not have to worry about what to do if an unforeseen accident occurred.
 My generation has tried to deny the inevitable, that someday even we would die.
 After all we were indestructible and could do anything.
 For many it is frightening to even think about or plan what we want to have done yet alone discuss it with our families.